interviewstreet/socket-redis/README.md

 ### HTTP status API
 Server also answers http status requests (on port 8085 by default).

-You can request the state of all subscribers grouped by channels.
-Response schema:
+A JSON representation of all current subscribers is returned on `/`:
 ```console
 $ curl 'http://localhost:8085/'